Matthias Warnig: Career

 In the late 1970s, Warnig received five years of training on how to infiltrate banks in West Germany.

-Warning was in West Germany to gain "economic enlightenment" from such companies as BASF, Rheinbraun, Data Becker, Thyssen, Krupp, and Deutsche Bank.
+Warnig was in West Germany to gain "economic enlightenment" from such companies as BASF, Rheinbraun, Data Becker, Thyssen, Krupp, and Deutsche Bank.

 Warnig had apparently spied on Dresdner Bank AG in West Germany for two years in the late 1980s before he began to work in the bank.

 From 1986 onward Warnig was a resident of Düsseldorf living in an apartment in the district of Bilk as a trade representative of the GDR.